 Brunei has a reputation for being expensive for travellers.

 In spite of that, I was surprised by how affordable Brunei was.
-Just like in Vietnam, you can grab a meal for as little as $1, and a bus ride in Bandar Seri Begawan is 80 cents per journey.
-There are plenty of free activities and attractions to dive into, and even buying data for your phone is affordable!
+Just like in Vietnam, you can grab a meal for as little as $1, and a bus ride in Bandar Seri Begawan is a mere 80 cents per journey.
+There are plenty of free activities and attractions to dive into, hostels do exist, and even buying data for your phone is inexpensive!

 What’s Included in this Post

-My expenses in this guide are listed in Brunei dollars and converted into U.S. Dollars, simply because the vast majority of my readers are from the United States.
-The Brunei dollar is pegged with the Singapore dollar and you can use the currencies interchangeably in both countries.
+My expenses in this guide are listed in Brunei dollars and converted into U.S. Dollars and British Pounds, simply because the vast majority of my readers are from the United States and I’m from the U.K. The Euro is almost 1:1 with the U.S. Dollar these days.

 Okay — let’s get started with these expenses.

 The Cheapest Accommodation Options in Brunei

 I mentioned above that Brunei is a little pricey compared to its neighbouring Southeast Asian countries, but the good news is that it’s still way more affordable than many countries in North America and Western Europe.